-Nagler 12. – Without plates 11 + 12, but not impairing. – With the dedication to M. Brillon Duperon and the address of Johann Georg Willes (Upper Mill in the Bieber Valley near Gießen 1715 – Paris 1808), the “clandestine representative of German culture in France” (Décultot et al., Wille Correspondence, 1999, p.
-1) whose pupil Weirotter was.
+Nagler 12. – Without plates 11 & 12, but not impairing. – With the dedication to M. Brillon Duperon, Ecuyer, and the address of Johann Georg Wille (Upper Mill in the Bieber Valley near Gießen 1715 – Paris 1808) as the “clandestine representative of German culture in France” (Décultot et al. [ed.], Johann Georg Wille, Briefwchsel, 1999, p.
+1) whose pupil Weirotter had been.

 Fine Coastal Landscape Sceneries , enriched with the fishermen and peasants observed during their occupation.